+The Israeli Economy Dr. Paul Rivlin TAU International Study Abroad Spring Semester, 2025-2026

+Instructor Contact Information: paulrivlin@gmail.com

+Office Hours: available by appointment (email to set up time)

+Course Credits: 3 TAU Semester Credits

+Course Description

-The Israeli Economy Dr. Paul Rivlin TAU International Study Abroad Autumn Semester, 2023-2024 Instructor Contact Information: paulrivlin@gmail.com Office Hours: available by appointment (email to set up time) Course Credits: 3 TAU Semester Credits Course Description This course is suitable for all students but those who have completed an introductory course in economics will find it easier.
+This course is suitable for all students but those who have completed an introductory course in economics will find it easier.
 Those who have not, should be prepared to add supplementary reading.

 The course covers the history of the pre-independence and modern economy; the role of population growth and immigration; problems of inflation and stabilization; the balance of payments; sectoral developments; the Histadrut, defense spending; the economics of the peace process and Israel's integration into the world economy.
 It concludes by examining recent socio-economic developments including the problems of the Arab and Ultra-orthodox communities.

+Course Requirements and Expectations

+The course requires attending lectures, reading materials and making class contributions in small groups.

+Learning Outcomes

-Course Requirements and Expectations The course requires attending lectures, reading materials and making class contributions in small groups.
-Learning Outcomes For students with a background in economics, this course is an opportunity to apply the theory.
+For students with a background in economics, this course is an opportunity to apply the theory.
 For those without such a background, the course offers an introduction to economics.
 Students will learn how the Israeli economy has developed.

-Evaluation Criteria Assignments/Activities % of Final Grade Attendance 15% Class presentation 15% Final Assignment: Final paper 70% Absence Policy Please note the TAU International Absence Policy as outlined on the next page.
-Course Schedule Week 1: The Pre-State Economy (Ben Porat: chap 1; Halevi and Klinov-Malul: chap 2, Zeira Chaps 1 & 2, Rivlin Chap 2) Week 2: Demographic Trends, 1948-2020 (Halevi and Klinov-Malul: chap 4 and other references on Page 3 below) Week 3: Economic Development 1948-1973 (Halevi and Klinov-Malul: chaps 1,3; Patinkin: chaps 1,2; Rivlin: chap 3) Week 4: The Economic Crisis of the 1980s and the 1985 Stabilization Program (Ben Porath: chaps 14,15,17; Rivlin: chap 3, Bruno: chaps 2,4,5) Week 5: The Defense Burden (Ben Porath: chap 8; Rivlin: chap 6, Zeira: chaps 5& 6) Week 6: Hi-tech, Industry, Agriculture and Services (Rivlin: chap 5; Bank of Israel: Annual Reports, Rosenberg: chap 1; Zeira: chaps 3 & 4; Ben Bassat et al 2021: Chap 17) Week 7: The Balance of Payments, Foreign Debt, Exchange Rate Policies (Ben Porath: chap 14-17; Rivlin: chap 5: Rivlin (1992) Chap 5; Zeira: chap 8; Ben Bassat et al 2021: Chap 17) Week 8: The Labor Movement and the Histadrut (Halevi and Klinov-Malul: chap 5; Rivlin (1992): chap 7) Week 9: The Budget and the Public Sector (Ben Porat: chap 9; Rivlin (1992): chap 8, Ben Bassat: chap 1, Zeira: chap 12) Week 10: The Palestinians, The Peace Process, Immigration in the 1990s and Israel's Integration in the World Economy (Bank of Israel: Annual Reports, Rivlin: Chap 7) Week 11: Current Issues: The Haredim, The Arabs of Israel, Poverty and Inequality (Rosenberg; websites: mof.gov.il; bankisrael.gov.il; http://taubcenter.org.il/Zeira: chaps 11 &13, Rivlin: chaps 8 & 9, Ben Bassat 2021: chaps 12 & 16.
-Readings Introduction to economics:
+Evaluation Criteria

+Assignments/Activities % of Final Grade

+Attendance 15%

+Class presentation or short paper 15%

+Final Assignment: Final paper 70%

+Absence Policy

+Please note the TAU International Absence Policy as outlined on the next page.

+Course Schedule

+Classes 1 and 2: The Pre-State Economy

+(Ben Porat: chap 1; Halevi and Klinov-Malul: chap 2, Zeira: Chaps 1 & 2, Rivlin Chap 2)

+Class 3: Demographic Trends, 1948-2020

+(Halevi and Klinov-Malul: chap 4 and other references on Page 4 below)

+Class 4: Economic Development 1948-1973

+(Halevi and Klinov-Malul: chaps 1,3; Patinkin: chaps 1,2; Rivlin: chap 3)

+Class 5: The Economic Crisis of the 1980s and the 1985 Stabilization Program (Ben Porath: chaps 14,15,17; Rivlin: chap 3; Bruno: chaps 2,4,5)

+Class 6: The Defense Burden

+(Ben Porath: chap 8; Rivlin: chap 6, Zeira: chaps 5 & 6)

+Class 7: Hi-tech, Industry, Agriculture and Services

+(Rivlin: chap 5, Chap 5; Bank of Israel: Annual Reports, Rosenberg: chap 1, Zeira: chaps 3 & 4; Ben Bassat et al 2021: Chap 17)

+Class 8: The Balance of Payments, Foreign Debt, Exchange Rate Policies (Ben Porath: chap 14-17; Rivlin: chap 5, Rivlin (1992): Zeira: chap 8, Ben Bassat et al 2021: Chap 17)

+Class 9: The Labor Movement and The Histadrut (Halevi and Klinov-Malul: chap 5; Rivlin (1992): chap 7)

+Class 10 The Budget and the Public Sector

+(Ben Porat: chap 9; Rivlin (1992): chap 8, Ben Bassat: chap 1, Zeira: chap 12)

+Class 11 The Haredim,

+Class 12 The Arabs of Israel,

+Class 13 Poverty and Inequality

+(Rosenberg; websites: mof.gov.il; bankisrael.gov.il; http://taubcenter.org.il/Zeira: chaps 11 &13, Rivlin: chaps 8 & 9, Ben Bassat 2021: chaps 12 & 16.

+Classes 14 and 15: The Economy since 2023 (Razin, OECD)

+Class 16: Conclusions

+Readings

+Introduction to economics: